cdowellmdb/python-dependency-management/uv/README.md

     ```bash
     uv add pandas scikit-learn
     ```
     This automatically resolves dependencies and locks versions in a `uv.lock` file.
+Moreover, this will automatically place these dependencies in the `pyproject.toml` file.

 5. **Run the Script**